nautobot/nautobot/docs/installation/postgresql.md

 # postgresql-setup initdb
 ```

-If using CentOS, modify the PostgreSQL configuration to accept password-based authentication by replacing `ident` with `md5` for all host entries within `/var/lib/pgsql/data/pg_hba.conf`.
+CentOS users should modify the PostgreSQL configuration to accept password-based authentication by replacing `ident` with `md5` for all host entries within `/var/lib/pgsql/data/pg_hba.conf`.
 For example:

 ```no-highlight
 host    all             all             127.0.0.1/32            md5